selabhvl/dat110public/week2/week2.md

 #### Exercise 1 - Quiz

-Complete the end of week 2 quiz (see Canvas)
+Remember to complete the end of week 2 quiz (see Canvas)

 #### Exercise 2 - Watch a movie